Stari dvor: Development of the compound

+Construction

-Instigated by King Milan, the palace itself was built between 1882 and 1884, according to the design of Aleksandar Bugarski, in the style of academism of the 19th century, with intention to surpass all existing residences of the Serbian rulers.
-In order to build the new palace, the Little Palace had to be demolished first.
-Jointly with the new palace, the Marshall's building (Maršalat) was built behind it.
-The building was upgraded in 1922, being adapted into the large, semicircular building.
-The Old Konak, in which the Aleksandar and his wife, Queen Draga were assassinated during the 1903 May Coup, was demolished in 1904.
+Instigated by the King Milan I, Stari Dvor was built between 1882 and 1884, according to the design of Aleksandar Bugarski, in the style of academism of the 19th century, with intention to surpass all previous residences of the Serbian monarchs.
+In order to build the new palace, the Mali konak had to be demolished first.
+Jointly with the new palace, Maršalat (the "Marshall's building") was built behind it.
+The Stari Konak, in which King Alexander I and Queen Draga were assassinated during the 1903 May Coup, was demolished in 1904.

 English author Herbert Vivien, who visited the palace by the end of the 19th century, described in detail its interior: "At the left side, there is a fine ball room, with walls of lemon-yellow colour, with huge white lusters of Venetian glass, glistening nicely during the state festivities, lit by electric light.
 After passing the large reception hall, you enter the banquet hall.
 Everything is glistening in that hall: starting from the floor up to the carved mahogany table.
 Some sixty guests may be seated around that table.
 Leather-upholstered chairs are of the colour of autumn leaves.
 What is most impressive, is the good taste characterizing all objects, both those for use and the adornments.
 The admiration is even more caused by the beautiful carved ceilings, inherited from the Turkish era and fashion."

-A number of important events from the time of the political power of the Obrenović dynasty are linked to the Old Palace: the Palace was built when Serbia was proclaimed a Kingdom; in that same building, King Milan abdicated in favor of his son, Aleksandar, on 22 February 1889.
-Between 1903 and 1914, the Old Palace was the residence of the Karadjordjević dynasty.